GabeScott/standard-works-vault/General Conference/1992 April - Gratitude for the Goodness of God.md

 We must remember to give thanks to our Heavenly Father for the blessings and gifts that have been given to us.

-“And ye must give thanks unto God in the Spirit for whatsoever blessing ye are blessed with.”
-(D&C 46:32.)
+“And ye must give thanks unto God in the Spirit for whatsoever blessing ye are blessed with” ([[D&C 46.32|D&C 46:32]]).

-“And all these gifts come from God, for the benefit of the children of God.”
-(D&C 46:26.)
+“And all these gifts come from God, for the benefit of the children of God” ([[D&C 46.26|D&C 46:26]]).

-As the Presiding Bishop, I am grateful for the members of this church who so willingly give of their time, their means, and their talents through tithes and offerings and through acts of compassionate service.
+As the Presiding Bishop, I am grateful for the members of this Church who so willingly give of their time, their means, and their talents through tithes and offerings and through acts of compassionate service.
 What a wonderful example they set for their children and for their neighbors.
-It would be well to also give thanks for the youth of this church, for their faithfulness.
+It would be well to also give thanks for the youth of this Church, for their faithfulness.
 They are indeed a royal generation, preparing as they and their children and grandchildren prepare for the second coming of Jesus Christ.

 Gratitude is a state of appreciation, an act of thanksgiving, which causes us to be humble because we recognize an act of kindness, service, or caring from someone else which lifts us and strengthens us.